CollectionBuilder/cb-docs/docs/metadata/gh_metadata.md

 ### type:

 - An object's type distinguishes between types of image, sound, text, etc. using a one- or two-value input.
-At minimum, the input should contain a value chosen from the [DCMI Type Vocabulary](https://www.dublincore.org/specifications/dublin-core/dcmi-type-vocabulary/2003-02-12/){:target="_blank" rel="noopener"}.
+At minimum, the input should contain a value chosen from the [DCMI Type Vocabulary](https://www.dublincore.org/specifications/dublin-core/dcmi-type-vocabulary/2003-02-12/).
 If using a second value, the second value does not need to relate to a controlled vocabulary, but should give further specification of the object type.
 The two values in a pair should be separated by a semicolon (`;`).
 See examples below.
 - Example value: `Image;StillImage`, `Image;MovingImage`, `Text`, `Sound`

 ### language:

 - This field indicates the language associated with the object.
-Recommended best practice is to use a controlled vocabulary such as the [ISO 639-2 Codes for the Representation of Names and Languages](http://www.loc.gov/standards/iso639-2/php/code_list.php){:target="_blank" rel="noopener"} to designate language tags.
+Recommended best practice is to use a controlled vocabulary such as the [ISO 639-2 Codes for the Representation of Names and Languages](http://www.loc.gov/standards/iso639-2/php/code_list.php) to designate language tags.
 - Example value: `eng`, `fra`, `deu`

 ### rights: